DavidWells/davidwells.io-v1/content/blog/2019-07-16-serverless-function-auth-strategies.md

 **Cons to this approach:**

-* This takes a step backwards in the "serverless" approach to doing things because you have an entire express app bootstrapping on every incoming request
+* This takes a step backward in the "serverless" approach to doing things because you have an entire express app bootstrapping on every incoming request
 * This will cost more over time with additional ms runtime because of express overhead
-* This introduces the idea that monoliths can work in lambda functions and this is considered an anti pattern
+* This introduces the idea that monoliths can work in lambda functions and this is considered an anti-pattern

 ### 4. Auth decorators

-Similar to auth middleware, decorators wrap the function code and return another function
+Similar to auth middleware, decorators wrap the function code and return another function.

-Some developers prefer this more explicit approach as opposed to middleware
+Some developers prefer this more explicit approach as opposed to middleware.

 ```js
 @AuthDecorator // <-- ref to auth wrapper function